Simon-Laux/cct/messenger.md

 # Comparison of the different Messengers

+> DISCLAIMER: this document wasn't updated properly for some time so some information might be outdated.

 > DISCLAIMER: This document is not done its a Work in Progress

 Inspired by https://gitlab.com/edu4rdshl/blog/ (accessed jan 2019 - before he deleted most of his telegram article)